 Divers MUST prove that they have performed the combined DD and required points before they will be allowed to enter the championship trials.
-Proof of having met the requirements for entry into divisional competition must be emailed to results@casciac.org by 4:00 p.m. on Monday, March 5.
+Proof of having met the requirements for entry into divisional competition must be emailed to results@casciac.org by 4:00 p.m., Monday, March 9, 2020.

-Schools with divers competing must have a SDE certified coach or properly authorized individual present for the diving trials or the diver may not participate.
+Schools with divers competing must have a State Department of Education certified coach or properly authorized individual present for the diving trials or the diver may not participate.

-- Names on Relays Names of the four competing swimmers, designating the lead off swimmer, must be on a 3 x 5 card and turned in at the start of the specific relay event.
+- 8.4 Names on Relays Names of the four competing swimmers, designating the lead off swimmer, must be on a 3 x 5 card and turned in at the start of the specific relay event.
 (Prior to the first heat.)
 An individual does not become a relay participant until they swim in the event. - 8.5 CIAC Late Entry Policy No entries will be accepted after the scheduled deadline except those approved by the CIAC Board of Control.
 Corrections requested by a school to an entry form that was submitted by the established deadline but prior to seeding/pairing data being published on the web site, will be assessed \$50 per correction to a maximum of \$250.
 All requests for corrections must be submitted on a support ticket via the online eligibility center.
 No phone requests will be considered.
-Diving proof sheets that arrive after the Monday, March 5, 2018, 4:00 p.m. deadline will be assessed a \$50 fine.
+Diving proof sheets that arrive after the Monday, March 9, 2020, 4:00 p.m. deadline will be assessed a \$50 fine.